kw3002/finalp/README.md

 # Visualization

 Charts 1 through 4 were created using Tableau.
-Please refer to the tableau file in the repository for detailed instructions.
+Please refer to the tableau file in the repository for details.

+・Chart1: I used "bankfee_data.csv" file made by R.

+・CHart2: I used "household income.csv" file made from US census.

+・CHart3: I used "unbankedrate.xlsx" file made from FDIC data

+・CHart4: I used "reasons.xlsx" made from FDIC data.

 # Statistical analysis using R